-After police issue a citation for violating the law, the state’s attorney decides whether to refer the person out of the court system to the community-based Court Diversion program.
+After police issue a citation for violating the law, the State’s Attorney decides whether to offer the person a referral out of the court system to our independent, community-based Court Diversion program.
 A person referred to Court Diversion chooses either to accept the offer or to continue with the court process.
 In making this decision, a person must consider: